seefood/tengine-cookbook/README.md

 Description
 ===========

-Installs nginx from package OR source code and sets up configuration handling similar to Debian's Apache2 scripts.
+Installs Tengine from package (if one existed) OR source code and sets up configuration handling similar to Debian's Apache2 scripts.

 Requirements